-You cannot simply buy a book off of a library shelf, but you may want to look into the next library book sale — if your branch and/or community offers one.
+Can you buy books from the library?
+While you cannot simply buy a book off of a library shelf, but you may want to look into the next library book sale — if your branch and/or community offers one.
 If you want a copy of a book you found at the library, consider buying it at a bookstore or ordering it online.
 If it’s out of print, a librarian may be able to help you track it down.
 But make sure to return the library copy, as fees are used to deter readers from keeping books and reporting them as lost or damaged.

-Can You Buy Books from the Library?
+Can You Buy Books From the Library?

 The short answer is no. You can’t shop your local library’s shelves or expect that the librarian will offer you the option to buy one of the books.
 Sure, you could “accidentally” lose the book and pay for a replacement, but most libraries charge extra fees to deter such behavior.

 Not to mention, most libraries determine book-replacement costs on a case-by-case basis.
 For example, a public library in Troy, Ala., has the following replacement policy:

 “Determining a fair and adequate replacement cost for library materials is at the discretion of a circulation supervisor and will be based on the average cost as determined by Baker & Taylor, current catalogs, other selection aids, or the price noted on the shelf list card.
 There will be consultation with a librarian on staff as needed regarding replacement costs.”

 Translation: You may easily wind up paying more to replace a library book than it would cost to buy a copy at your local Barnes & Noble — and that’s not even including late fees and other applicable charges.
 (To learn about Barnes & Noble’s student discount policy, see our article.)